-The city of the infamous Lewis and Clark Expedition- Astoria has quite a renowned history.
+The city of the famous Lewis and Clark Expedition, Astoria has quite an illustrious history.

-These are the top 15 things to do in Astoria.
+Here sare the best things to do in Astoria, Oregon:

-If you want to get the real vibes of the city of Astoria, then we might as well start off this trip by paying a visit to the hip part of town- the Astoria Riverwalk.
+If you want to experience Astoria's authentic vibe, pay a visit to the hip part of the city: the Astoria Riverwalk.

 Visit the Garden of Surging Waves

 Astoria is a gathering place for all kinds of people from all over the world.

 People of different religions and cultures have made Astoria their home, making Astoria more beautiful than it already is.